tldr-pages/tldr/pages/linux/postconf.md

 `postconf -a`

 - List the names of all supported lookup table types.
-Lookup tables are specified as type:name in configuration files where type can be btree, cdb, hash, mysql etc.
+Lookup tables are specified as type:name in configuration files where type can be btree, cdb, hash, mysql etc:

 `postconf -m`